JanssenProject/jans/docs/admin/install/vm-install/dynamic-download.md

 ---
 tags:
 - administration
 - installation
 - vm
 - Dynamic
 ---

 # Install Janssen Server using Dynamic Download

-Dynamic download installs the latest development version of Janssen Server.
+The dynamic download installs the latest development version of the Janssen Server.

 !!!
 Note